🌐 HTTP Header Viewer – Inspect and Analyze Website Headers Instantly

 | Server | Identifies the web server software (Apache, Nginx, etc.). |

-| Cache-Control | Tells browsers how to cache responses. |
+| Cache-Control | Tells browsers and caches how to store and reuse responses. |

 | Content-Encoding | Indicates compression (e.g., gzip, br). |